-By Margaret Atwood, A continuation of the story of Gilead
+Book review and synopsis for The Testaments by Margaret Atwood, a continuation of the story of Gilead.

 The Testaments by Margaret Atwood, a sequel to The Handmaid’s Tale, was released a few days ago.
 The original novel was released in 1985.